syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Context-Menu.md

 ---
 layout: post
 title: Context Menu | TreeGrid | ASP.NET | Syncfusion
-description: context menu
+description: This feature provides users with an interactive way to perform actions on the grid's rows or cells through a right-click menu in Syncfusion ASP.NET TreeGrid.
 platform: aspnet
 control: TreeGrid
 documentation: ug
 ---

-# Context Menu
+# Context Menu in ASP.NET Web Forms TreeGrid

 The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
 In TreeGrid, context menu can be enabled with `ContextMenuSettings` property.
 The `ContextMenuSettings` property contains two inner properties `ShowContextMenu` and `ContextMenuItems`.